jess-monter/Backend-Test-Monter/README.md

 We provide a nice boilerplate project with Django and Celery up and running so you can use your time more wisely.

-Should you have any technical questions, please contact osvaldo@cornershopapp.com Title of the project: Backend-Test-(Last Name)

 ## Description

 The old process consists of a person (Nora) sending a text message via Whatsapp to all the chilean employees, the message contains today's menu with the different alternatives for lunch.